Jobson Jobsworth loves jobseeking but he also loves The Apprentice. If only there was a way to combine the two...

 4) What makes you different from everyone else applying?

-The main thing that makes me different from every other candidate is that I have been preparing for my appearance on The Apprentice by appearing on The Apprentice.
+The main thing that makes me different from every other candidate is that I've been preparing for my appearance on The Apprentice by appearing on The Apprentice.
 This means I have the perfect experience to appear on The Apprentice as I have already appeared on The Apprentice.

 By The Apprentice I mean my own version of the show which, for copyright reasons, I have called "The Business Partner".
 And in the absence of Lord Sugar, my good friend and mentor, Lord Jobson, has agreed to take part.
 The Business Partner is due to be broadcast next year on the BBC (the British Badger Club, not the British Broadcasting Corporation, for the avoidance of doubt) but if you can't wait, several highlights, and lowlights, are available below for your perusal.